On November 15, 2017 Council adopted a new Election Sign By-law.

 Here's a snapshot of what changed:

-- Clearly defining election sign restrictions on all properties.
+- Clearly defines election sign restrictions on all properties.

-- Restricting the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs and billboards.
+- Restricts the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs.

-- Election signs are to be removed no later than seventy-two (72) hours following the day of the election.
+- Election signs are to be removed no later than ninety-six (96) hours following the day of the election.